 If your dog presents the following behavior, you will need to get it to the clinic soon:

 - Excessive biting and licking even after expressing

 Doggy says, you might like this too: Chihuahua Peeing in the House [What Now?]

 Playtime Between Dogs: Signs to Watch Out for

-It is a dog’s way of extending an invitation to play to another canine or human partner.
+It is their way of extending an invitation to play to another canine or human partner.

-A dog may use a play bow to signal to another dog that he is friendly when they are meeting for the first time.
+A dog lying down with bum in air could be a signal to another dog that he is friendly when they are meeting for the first time.